liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should update your code to call the method `nav_item.iconURL` that would return the URL of the image and then you can use it as preferred.
+You should update your code to call the method `nav_item.iconURL` to return the image's URL and then use it as you prefer.

 **Example:**